 The alternative method is by use of the standard DIN 50929-3 Corrosion of metals; probability of corrosion of metallic materials when subject to corrosion from the outside; buried and underwater pipelines and structural components as detailed in the exemption

 - Marine Order 43: Cargo and cargo handling - livestock.
-Note: Mo 43 refers to the Australian Standards for the Export of Livestock which is administered by the Department of Agriculture, Fisheries and Forestry.
+Note: MO 43 refers to the Australian Standards for the Export of Livestock (ASEL) which is administered by the Department of Agriculture and Water Resources.

 Dangerous Goods - related regulations